GustikS/GNNwLRNNs/README.md

 # Beyond GNNs with LRNNs

-_This repository contains materials to reproduce the results from the paper **Beyond Graph Neural Networks with Lifted Relational Neural Networks**_.
+This repository contains materials to reproduce the results from [Beyond Graph Neural Networks with Lifted Relational Neural Networks](https://link.springer.com/article/10.1007/s10994-021-06017-3).

 #### Prerequisites